jgreener64/jgreener64.github.io/posts/structural_bioinformatics.md

 *Joe Greener - 15th October 2025*

+*An edited version of this post became [a perspective in PLOS Biology](https://doi.org/10.1371/journal.pbio.3003903)*

 I still remember the day I found out about AlphaFold 2 \citep{Jumper2021}.
 Sat at home in November 2020, shortly before the virtual CASP14 conference, I was idly playing a video game in the evening and hoping that COVID would end.
 An email pinged in from the CASP organisers providing a table of the results.
 In typical CASP fashion, it wasn't a simple ranking of each group's performance; it was a large table of results that required processing.
 I grew frustrated as I wrote a bash script to sort it.
 No matter how many times I tried, it seemed like one group had smashed it across the board.
 Then I realised: my script was fine, the problem had effectively been solved.
 My first thought was excitement, where is Slack, I need to talk about this.
 My second thought?
 Where does this leave structural bioinformatics.

 ## Cut to five years later